SaaS Compliance

 Zoho

-Zoho's broad suite offers potential for integrated HR and payroll functions, but specific statutory compliance details for Uttarakhand, particularly regarding the 50% Basic rule and Section 17(2) exit settlements, are not explicitly detailed in the provided research.
-Further diligence is required to confirm granular compliance capabilities.
+Zoho's broad suite offers potential for integrated HR and payroll, but specific statutory compliance depth for India, particularly concerning the 50% basic rule and expedited F&F, is not evident from the provided research excerpts.
+Further due diligence is required.

 Special note for Uttarakhand